Barring a few exceptions, Microsoft first-party games are typically only released on Xbox and PC.

 For example, Montreal-based Compulsion Games had already been toiling away at its action-adventure game We Happy Few for PlayStation 4 and Xbox One when Microsoft acquired it last year.
 Likewise, Irvine, Microsoft’s November 2018 acquisition of Obsidian Entertainment came when the Irvine, California-based developer was well into its The Outer Worlds open-world RPG on PlayStation 4 and Xbox One.

-Altogether, Xbox Game Studios comprises of more than a dozen studios around the world, including the aforementioned Compulsion Games, Mojang and Obsidian Entertainment, as well as Vancouver-based The Coalition (Gears of War), Twycross, England-based Rare (Sea of Thieves) and Cambridge, England-based Ninja Theory (Hellblade: Senua’s Sacrifice).
+Altogether, Xbox Game Studios is comprised of more than a dozen studios around the world, including the aforementioned Compulsion Games, Mojang and Obsidian Entertainment, as well as Vancouver-based The Coalition (Gears of War), Twycross, England-based Rare (Sea of Thieves) and Cambridge, England-based Ninja Theory (Hellblade: Senua’s Sacrifice).

 Based on what Booty has said, there’s now a possibility that most of these studios — excluding, presumably, those focused on core Xbox franchises like The Coalition on Gears or 343 Industries on Halo — may release games on other platforms in the future.